from a handpicked tutor in LIVE 1-to-1 classes

 Addition on number line is as simple as counting positive numbers by moving towards the right-hand side of a number line.
 It helps us to visually understand the addition operation using small numbers.
 Let us perform the operation 1 + 2 using a number line as shown below.

 We mark the first number (1) and move towards the right by the 2 units using the second number which is 2 here.
 Thus, we move by 2 units towards the right starting from 1 and land at 3 which gives us the result 1 + 2 = 3.

 Subtraction on Number Line

 Subtraction on a number line helps to subtract smaller numbers very easily.
 While subtracting numbers on a number line, we need to jump (move) towards the left-hand side of a number line.
-Let us perform 5 - 3 using a number line as shown below.
+Let us subtract 5 - 3 using a number line as shown below.

 Addition and Subtraction Word Problems

 Example 1: Alaina has 20 chocolates.
 John gives her 14 more chocolates.
 After receiving 14 chocolates from John, she gives away 11 chocolates to her sister Daisy.
 How many chocolates does Alaina have now?